Modifying a car for a disabled driver

 Is it better to buy a new car or modify my current car?

 It depends on the kind of changes you need to make.
-In many cases, a few simple car mobility aids will allow you to keep the vehicle you feel most comfortable driving.
-And customising your own car is often cheaper than buying a new one.
+In some cases, a few simple car mobility aids could allow you to keep the vehicle you feel most comfortable driving.
+And customising your own car may be cheaper than buying a new one.

 Can I modify my car myself?

-You can also consider buying a wheelchair-accessible vehicle (WAV).
-This won’t be cheap, but it can be tailored to your own specifications.
 Before you fit any modifications, it’s worth seeking expert advice to make sure you get the right adaptations for your needs.
+After all, it’s a question of safety.

 The government is already adapting the Highway Code to make way for driverless cars.
 In the not-too-distant future, these could transform the lives of disabled people, giving more independence.